getcarina/getcarina.com/_posts/2015-12-04-weekly-news-docker-sock-letsencrypt.md

 ## Status page

-We now have a status page up at https://carinabyrackspace.statuspage.io/
+We now have a [status page](https://carinabyrackspace.statuspage.io/)

 There have been issues with the public swarm discovery service and we'd like to keep you all apprised of issues anywhere on our platform.
+We'll be migrating off of the public swarm discovery service as soon as we can.
+HugOps to the Swarm team at Docker.

 ## docker.sock is now available